lostatc/linotype/docs/examples.rst

 --------------------
 To improve readability, you may want to hide certain details in your help message under certain circumstances.
-One example would be to have a global help message that displays an overview of all subcommands and then a more specific help message for each subcommand.
+One example would be to have a global help message that displays an overview of all commands and then a separate help message with more details for each command.
 This can be accomplished by limiting the number of levels of nested items to descend into or by making some items invisible via a **Formatter** class.
 The first method is shown below.

 .. code-block:: python
     :linenos: